An open platform for public sector transformation

 Vilnius is a strong believer in open data.
 The city council offers free access to financial, procurement, real estate, transport and other data to all.
 And it’s not just for curious citizens!
 Tech developers are encouraged to help create smarter urban solutions using all the swathes of available.
 This collaborative approach helps the city rapidly grow in such areas as financial technology, IT, biotechnology, electronics and optical systems.

-And the ripple effect is already clearly seen.
-Trafi, a global mobility problem-solver that grew out of Vilnius’s open data, has built one of the world’s largest urban transport platforms – used by the residents of Berlin and visitors to the Rio Olympics, and with advances that Google and Lyft have exploited as well.
+And the ripple effect is already visible.
+Trafi, a global mobility problem-solver that grew out of Vilnius’ open data, has built one of the world’s largest urban transport platforms, used by the residents of Berlin, Munich, Prague, Zurich, and other cities, and offering solutions which have been adopted by such companies as Google and Lyft.

 A playground for innovators